This post may contain affiliate links. Please read our disclosure policy.

 - Serve over freshly cooked rice and enjoy!

-Try our Stovetop Red Beans and Rice recipe for a quicker alternative to the slow cooker method.
+Try our Stovetop Red Beans and Rice Recipe for a quicker alternative to the slow cooker method.
 This version follows the same ingredient list but is cooked in a saucepan on the stove.
 The vegetables are sautéed for extra flavor, then simmered with the beans, sausage, and broth until tender.
 A quick mash of some beans at the end helps thicken the sauce, creating a rich and hearty dish.

 Safe Ways To Prepare Red Beans For A Slow Cooker